Frequently Asked Questions

 Q: Can I record the raw tracks at your studio and then take them elsewhere for mixing or addtional recording?

-Yes, the software that we use records each track to a standard Wav file that can be exported individually.
+Yes.
+When we record your project, each track is recorded to a separate Wav file that can be exported individually.
 You could then take those Wav files and import them into the software of your choosing (or take them to another studio) for mixing or recording additional tracks.
 As the artist, your master recordings belong to YOU, and you should feel free to do with them as you please.

 Q: What media format/s do you support?

 Silent Sky is a computer-based digital studio.
 All tracks are recorded to a dedicated hard drive in the studio's computer.
-When mixing and mastering, we work with standard 16 or 24-bit, 44.1kHz Wav files.
+When mixing and mastering, we work with standard 24 or 16-bit, 44.1kHz Wav files.
 We can burn your raw, mixed, or mastered tracks to a DVD or CD as Wav files, CDA (standard Audio CD tracks), or MP3's.

-Q: I play the guitar/bass/drums/etc., but I don't own my own instrument.
-Do you have one that I can play in the studio?
+Q: Do you have instruments available (drums, guitar, bass, piano, etc.) that I can play in the studio?

-• Cymbals - because Cymbals can be so easily broken by heavy hitters, please BRING YOUR OWN.
+• Cymbals - because Cymbals can be so easily cracked or broken by heavy hitters, please BRING YOUR OWN.

-• Bass Drum Pedal - drummers tend to get very accustomed to the feel, tension, beater travel, etc. of their own pedal, so it's probably a good idea to bring your own.
+• Bass Drum Pedal - optional, but drummers tend to get very accustomed to the feel, tension, beater travel, etc. of their own pedal, so it's probably a good idea to bring your own.

-• Hi-Hat Stand - this is optional, but is recommended for the same reasons listed above for the Bass Drum Pedal.
+• Hi-Hat Stand - optional, but is recommended for the same reasons listed above for the Bass Drum Pedal.

-• Snare Drum - this is optional, but many drummers prefer to use their own Snare because it's such a signature part of their sound.
+• Snare Drum - optional, but many drummers prefer to use their own Snare because it's such a signature part of their sound.

-Please be aware that you will be held liable for any damages incurred during the use of any house instruments.
-That includes broken drum heads, guitar strings, scratches, dents, dings, etc.
+Please be aware that if you choose to use any house instruments or amps, you will be held liable for any damages incurred during their use.
+This includes broken drum heads, guitar strings, scratches, dents, dings, etc.

 Q: Can I record an album using pre-recorded backing tracks?

-Many companies that produce backing tracks have a licensing policy already in place for singers who want to record using their pre-recorded tracks.
-You will need to contact the specific company to find out about their individual policy.
+It is generally okay to record yourself singing to pre-recorded/karaoke backing tracks, provided that the recording is for personal use only.
+However, if you intend to sell the recording for profit, or otherwise distribute it to the public (as a free download on your website, etc.), you must get permission from the copyright holder, or obtain a mechanical license.
+Many companies that produce backing tracks already have a licensing policy in place for singers who want to record using their pre-recorded tracks.
+You will simply need to contact the specific company to find out about their individual policy.

 Q: I am a singer, but I don't play an instrument (or don't have a full backing band).
 Can you record the music for a song that I have written?

 Yes, I can provide studio musicians for your recording project.
-I personally play the drums, some rhythm guitar, and bass, and have lots of musician friends who would be willing to play on your recording.
-However, any musicians who perform on your song will be an additional charge of $50 per player per song.
-For example, if I play the drums, bring in a bass player, and bring in a guitar player, it will cost you the standard hourly rate of $25 per hour plus $150 per song for the session musicians (3 musicians x $50 = $150).
+I personally play the drums, and have contacts with many musicians who would be willing to play on your recording.
+However, any additional musicians who perform on your song will require an additional fee per player per song.
+Specific prices are available upon request, depending upon your needs.

 If you do plan to use studio musicians, it's a good idea to at least give them a rough demo (even if it's a simple cassette recording of you singing and/or playing) so they can listen to and learn the song in advance.
 This will save valuable time (and money) in the studio.